 technology in a language that is familiar and that honors your linguistic and cultural

-UNESCO International Mother Language Day
+In celebration of International Mother Language Day (Feb 21st), promoting linguistic

 The Microsoft Translator Hub empowers businesses and communities to build, train,

 Community access to the Microsoft Terminology Collection for standardized terminology